|Elevation:||1,724 m (5,656 ft)||Prominence:||938 m|

 View a slideshow in our Picasaweb gallery

 The steep and jagged crater rim is a fascinating area – the true Kelud peak is the huge vertical chunk of rock with a couple of pinnacles at the far side of the crater.
 According to local hiking enthusiasts, nobody has ever reached the very top of the pinnacales and bagged Kelud!
-It is certainly a daunting task, requiring rock climbing skills and ropes and Gunung Bagging hopes to return to the area in 2012 with some rock climbing experts.
+It is certainly a daunting task, probably requiring expert rock climbing skills and ropes.

 There are basically three main hiking routes on the mountain.
 From the crater carpark, beyond the tunnel, there are cement steps up to the left of the crater (in the direction of minor crater rim peak Gunung Lirang) towards a small pendopo (1,360m).
 This is about as far as most visitors to Kelud venture and ask them if they’ve been to the puncak – ‘peak’ and if they’ve been here they’ll probably say yes!
 From this small roofed structure, perched on the rim, a trail continues some way along the rim beyond a small cement pillar (1,427m) towards the true peak.
 After a few minor ups and downs, a small rock crag is reached (1,454m).
 To get beyond it, skirt round to the left of it and watch out for holes in the ground beneath the foliage!
 From the top of this crag the views towards the true Kelud peak are astounding – it appears as an impenetrable castle of rock with impressive rocky turrets crowning it off.
 The trail continues to a slightly higher part of the rim (1,518m) after which is a vast drop between this part of the rim and the next peak.
 Even for skilled rock climbers this would be a tough proposition and for any ordinary hiker it’s totally impossible.
 This hikes does, however, offer some of the most excellent views of Kelud peak, Sumbing rock-face and the crater below.
 It’s a short morning stroll.